Do you ever feel an annoying, dull pain in the head that never seems to go away?

 If you would like to read more about the study, click here.

 There are many ways to help you manage chronic daily headache.
-Consult a health professional (headache/migraine specialist) for appropriate treatment methods, as studies have shown that consistent, long-term management may help reduce pain.
+Consult a health professional (headache/migraine expert) for appropriate treatment methods, as studies have shown that consistent, long-term management may help reduce pain.
 Sometimes, psychological counselling, may also help patients who suffer from anxiety or depression, to deal with CDH.

 Johns Hopkins Medicine,.
 (2017).
 Chronic Headaches.
 Hopkinsmedicine.org.
 Retrieved 18 February 2017, from http://www.hopkinsmedicine.org/healthlibrary/conditions/adult/nervous_system_disorders/chronic_daily_headache_22,chronicdailyheadache/